-ON THIS PAGE: You will find information about how many children learn they have medulloblastoma each year and some general survival information.
+ON THIS PAGE: You will find information about how many children are diagnosed with medulloblastoma each year and some general survival information.
 Remember, survival rates depend on several factors.
 To see other pages, use the menu on the side of your screen.

 Survival statistics should be interpreted with caution.
-These estimates are based on data from thousands of children with this type of tumor, but the actual risk for a particular individual may differ.
-It is not possible to tell a person how long he or she will live with medulloblastoma.
+These estimates are based on data from thousands of children with this type of tumor, so the actual risk for a particular individual may be different.
+It is not possible to tell a child how long he or she will live with medulloblastoma.
 Because the survival statistics are measured in five-year intervals, they may not represent advances made in the treatment or diagnosis of this cancer.
 Learn more about understanding statistics .

-Statistics adapted from the Central Brain Tumor Registry of the United States and the American Brain Tumor Association.
+Statistics adapted from the American Brain Tumor Association.

 The next section in this guide is Medical Illustrations and it offers drawings of body parts often affected by this disease.
 Or, use the menu on the left side of your screen to choose another section to continue reading this guide.